 Keep your Case Sealed

 Although opening your case to let more air in may seem logical, this actually does the opposite and makes the temperature problem worse.
 Letting the air-flow work properly and allowing for air to flow through naturally is the best way to keep your PC running cool, and dust-free.

-Conclusion on What Temperature Your CPU Should Be
+Conclusion on What CPU Temperature It Should Be

 In short, we hope that this guide has helped you identify what temperatures your CPU should be ideally running at in terms of heat, and some ways that can help you run at a lower temperature.
 Be sure to let us know what you thought down in the comments, and we will try respond to everyone!
 Keep cool everyone!